pr4tikshaaa/Pratiksha_BlueStampPortfolio/index.md

 &nbsp;
 &nbsp;
 &nbsp;
-In case a user does not want to listen to a buzzer for form feedback, I added a vibration motor so that they could rely on the feel of the vibration motor and the serial output to determine what they are doing incorrectly.
+In case a user does not want to listen to a buzzer for form feedback, I added a vibration motor so that they could rely on the vibration motor and the serial output to determine what they are doing incorrectly.
 The code writes ```digitalWrite(motorPin, HIGH)```, which turns the motor on, when bad form from either the flex sensor or the accelerometer is detected.
 The code writes ```digitalWrite(motorPin, LOW)``` when the user's form is good or they are not doing a squat.

 &nbsp;
 &nbsp;